 At what point do program revisions become substantive change through SACSCOC?
 SACSCOC is not concerned about CIP codes; instead, the main focus is on content of degree programs.
-Majors (or degree programs) that change 25% of the content (not
+Majors (degree programs) or certificates that require 25-49%

-change to SACSCOC.
-Questions about substantive change related to content should be
+the program.
+Questions about substantive change related to content should be directed

 When must a SACSCOC prospectus be completed?
 Program developers should work closely with the Associate Provost for Faculty and Academic Excellence to determine substantive change and the need for a prospectus.
 To help answer the need for a prospectus, departments should ask the following questions: